Ashley has been busy! Doing what, you ask? Harvesting, of course!

 Off to Julie’s and lo and behold, we discover this unfortunate sight.

-Yep, those white spots are fungus (or mildew) and are not good.
-Most probably a result of humid conditions (surprise – it’s Central Florida!) and/or leaf watering, but if these leaves aren’t removed and quick, this nasty stuff will spread.
+Yep, according to what the Stephan from mold remediation in Montreal, those white spots are fungus (or mildew) and are not good.
+Most probably a result of humid conditions (surprise — it’s Central Florida!) and/or leaf watering, but if these leaves aren’t removed and quick, this nasty stuff will spread.
 Some might attempt to spray it with a mix of antibacterial soap and water, allowing the mixture to dry before rinsing it off with a hose, but me, I’d remove them and move on.
 Because I don’t have time to spray, dry, rinse and repeat.
 Of course…my kids are home on summer break… Why, there may be all sorts of things I suddenly “have time” for!
-Division of labor works wonders on a schedule.
+Division of labor works wonders on a schedule. 🙂

 Another more gruesome discovery were these piles of frass (poop).

 “Oh, hey–thanks for sharing!” 🙁